codeocean/co_aux_tools/README.md

 ## Logging

-There is a pre-configured logger that will work seamlessly in bash and/or python and output to the same log file.
+There is a pre-configured logger that will work seamlessly in bash and/or python and output to the same log file (when configured to output to a file).
 The format for each log entry is:

 `[{Date} {Time} - {filename}:{funcName}:{lineno} - {Log Level}] {log message}`